List of Chicago P.D. characters: Trudy Platt

 In "Fagin", Hailey Upton asks if she remembers her but she did not.
-But later on, she remembers that on February 9, 2003 Platt answered a call at a diner, where a guy came in and pistol whipped the owner when he was closing up, almost killing him—all for $272.57.
-Platt remembers she was working in the robbery/homicide department at the time.
+But later on, she remembers that on February 9, 2003, Platt answered a call at a diner, where a guy came in and pistol whipped the owner when he was closing up, almost killing him—all for $272.57.
+Platt remembers she was working in the robbery/homicide squad at the time.

 In "Captive", it is implied that her birthday is on January 17 when her colleagues threw her a karaoke birthday party.

-In "Profiles", while being interviewed on live TV by a news anchor, she was injured by a bombing in a TV studio that was later revealed, meant for the deceased anchor.
+In "Profiles", while being interviewed on live TV by a news anchor, she was injured by a bombing in a TV studio that was later revealed to be meant for the deceased anchor.
 She was later comforted by her husband, Mouch.

 In the Chicago Fire episode "A Real Shot in the Arm", Mouch uses his and Platt's savings to buy out Otis' shares of Molly's, making her a co-owner of the bar.

 Crossovers

 Platt also appears in Chicago Fire as a recurring character.
 She meets firefighter Randy "Mouch" McHolland in season 2 and they begin a relationship.
-Mouch has also appeared in Chicago P.D..
+Mouch has also appeared in Chicago P.D.